 The University is therefore committed to share knowledge and research for the benefit of the country while protecting the intellectual property of the University’s creators.

-This policy covers theses and dissertations submitted to the University Archives and College Libraries of the University classified as F (Free/Open Access) under the FRN Memo 15-038 and not considered I (Invention), P (Publication), or C (Confidential Information) under the OVCRD Memo BMP 12-011.
+This policy covers theses and dissertations submitted to the University Archives and College Libraries of the University classified as F (Free/Open Access) under the OVCRD Memoradum No. FRN 15-038 and not considered I (Invention), P (Publication), or C (Confidential Information) under the OVCRD Memorandum No. BMP 12-011.

 3. Copyright Policy